 - Where you can find water (streams, waterways, and even water tanks).

 - How difficult the terrain will be (elevation and steepness of slopes).

 Recreation Maps – Another valuable source of navigation information can come from recreation maps.
 Most welcome centers and ranger stations have these maps.
 Whenever I hike a new trail, I try to pick one up for future use.

 GPS Devices & Electronic Gadgets

-Although I would never rely on any of these items as my primary source of navigational information, they can provide a wealth of information that may be useful in the early stages of a disaster.
+Although I would never rely on any of these items as my primary source of navigational information, they can provide a wealth of information that may be useful during the early stages of a disaster.

-Road GPS Devices: The great thing about these devices, is the ability to quickly recalculate and reroute your destinations in an emergency.
-One word of caution, during an evacuation scenario where everyone is trying to get out of town, these devices may cause you to become hopelessly stuck in heavy traffic.
+Road GPS Devices: The great thing about these devices is they give you the ability to quickly recalculate, and reroute your destinations during an emergency.
+One word of caution; during an evacuation scenario where everyone is trying to get out-of-town, these devices may cause you to become hopelessly stuck in heavy traffic.